sandrahoffberg/Sambamba-sort-index/README.md

 Uncompressed Chunks
 - write sorted chunks as uncompressed BAM (default is writing with compression level 1), that might be faster in some cases but uses more disk space

-Show Progress
-- show progressbar in STDERR

-Generate Index
-- Whether to Generate an Index for the Alignment File.
-- You **must** set Sort By to Coordinate.

 Check Bins
 - check that bins are set correctly